 Travelers that are also book lovers know that no trip is complete without discovering all of the best bookstores the destination has to offer.
 While the majority of book shops feature lined shelves of books and sometimes even a cafe, there are book stores that truly take things to a whole other magical level.
 Ranging from opulent architecture to mesmerizing natural landscapes, these aren’t your ordinary bookstores.
 For those who are truly dedicated book worms, then visiting all of these unbelievable book stores around the globe should make up a bucket list in its own right.
 If you’re a fellow book lover then get ready to get lost in these otherworldly shops, and start daydreaming about flipping through books with these enchanting backdrops.

 Bart’s Books – Ojai, California

 If you’ve ever wanted to experience a bookshop that’s totally outdoors, Bart’s Books is the place to go.
 Founded in 1964, it is the largest outdoor book store in the world.
-It was inspired by Parisian street book stores (more on that later) and now boasts over 130,000 titles showcased in outdoor bookcases.
+It was inspired by Parisian street book stores (more on that below) and now boasts over 130,000 titles showcased in outdoor bookcases.
 The juxtaposition of books and nature is always a delight, and here you’ll find tree branches gently nestled right alongside the book cases.

 Bouquinistes – Paris, France

 All along the Seine River from Quai Volatire to Île Saint-Louis, you’ll find the stalls of Bouquinistes.
 These open air bookshops sell second hand books and have been around since the 16th century!
 It’s no wonder that these are a staple for Parisians and why you’ll find so many locals with a book in hand.
 In addition to books, they sell posters, newspapers, and magazines, so there’s a little something for everyone.
 Try to look out for these if you’re walking along the river.